Bhaktivedanta Manor: Campaign to save the temple

 [Bhaktivedanta Manor] is unique in the UK because there is no comparable alternative place for teaching, worship and meditation; and the level of provision of these religious facilities is to an exceptionally high standard.
 Furthermore, the close association of the Hare Krishna movement's founder with the Manor makes it a special, if not unique place …

 The road was duly built, through what was now a 70-acre property, bypassing the village of Aldenham.
 In September 1998, visitors to the Janmashtami festival numbered 60,000 – a figure described by the local Borehamwood & Elstree Times in 2007 as "the average number of people" attending the festival each year.
-According to a 2013 BBC News report, the grounds of Bhaktivedanta Manor now include "a theological college, organic farm, herb gardens, a cow sanctuary, primary school and kitchens providing meals for the homeless".
+According to a 2013 BBC News report, the grounds of Bhaktivedanta Manor now include "a theological college, organic farm, herb gardens, a cow sanctuary, primary school and kitchens providing meals for the homeless" and is also home for 40 monks.
 In 2012, Hertsmere Borough Council adopted a planning brief to provide a clear plan for the future of the Manor including a purpose built Haveli, to meet the spiritual and social needs of the community.
 Construction of the Haveli was completed in 2020.